trigonal-mike/catester/doc/DEVCONVERT.md

-# devconvert.py

-run devconvert.py for automatically creating associated files/folders and running local tests of an example

-you have to provide a folder with a containing **[some-file-name]_master.py** file

-# associated files/folders
-associated files are created following the instructions (pragmas, tokens) set in a **_master.py** file

-assume a folder containing **ex1_master.py**

-the created files/folders are:
-- **meta.yaml** - file containing test meta-information
-- **test.yaml** - file containing actual tests, which sould be performed, when the tests are run
-- **ex1.py** - file with reference solution
-- **localTests** - folder containing local tests
-- **localTests/_reference** - folder containing the reference Solution
-- **localTests/_correctSolution** - folder containing the correct Solution (i.e. the reference Solution)
-- **localTests/_emptySolution** - folder containing the empty Solution (no files)

 # settings for devconvert.py
+- Python Testing Converter, the purpose of the converter is to facilitate the development of exercises.
+- run devconvert.py for automatically creating associated files/folders and running local tests of an example
-all important settings for devconvert.py are explained here
+- all important settings for devconvert.py are explained herein
+- see [EXAMPLES.md](doc/EXAMPLES.md) for how examples are structured, master-file naming, etc.

 ## TESTRUNNER_DIR

-this sould point to the directory where the tests should run, best being placed next to repository "catester", this directory MUST be relative to devconvert.py
+this should point to the directory where the tests are run, best being placed next to repository "catester", this directory MUST be relative to devconvert.py

 e.g.: TESTRUNNER_DIR = "../../testrunner"